-The policies applied in these Financial Statements are based on IFRS issued and outstanding as of June 30, 2012.
+The policies applied in these consolidated financial statements are based on IFRS issued and outstanding as of March 31, 2012.
 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the Financial Statements, are disclosed in note 3.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements, are disclosed in note 3.

-The Financial Statements have been prepared on the historical cost basis, except for certain financial instruments that have been measured at fair value and biological assets that have been measured at fair value less costs to sale.
-The Financial Statements are presented in Canadian dollars.
+The consolidated financial statements have been prepared on the historical cost basis, except for certain financial instruments that have been measured at fair value and biological assets that have been measured at fair value less costs to sale.
+The consolidated financial statements are presented in Canadian dollars.
+The comparative figures presented in these consolidated financial statements are in accordance with IFRS and any changes from figures or presentation previously reported under Canadian GAAP were discussed in the notes to the financial statements for December 31, 2011.

-In 2011, the Company changed its year end to December 31 from January 31.
-As a result, the financial statements are presented for an three and six months June 30, 2012.
-Comparative financial information for the consolidated statements of loss and comprehensive loss, consolidated statement of changes in equity and consolidated statement of cash flows was reported for February 1, 2011 to July 31, 2011.
+The Company recently changed its year end to December 31, 2011.
+As a result, the financial statements are presented for an three month period from January 1, 2012 to March 31, 2012.
+Comparative financial information for the consolidated statements of loss and comprehensive loss, consolidated statement of changes in equity and consolidated statement of cash flows was reported for February 1, 2011 to April 30, 2011.
 The year end change was completed to increase the efficiency of reporting that is a result of having the same year end between the subsidiaries and the parent.
+As a result of the eleven month period, amounts on the financial statements are not entirely comparable.